matthiasmullie/mullie.eu/_posts/2013-10-04-geographic-searches.md

 <!-- more -->

+**Update**: I've created a small repository with all of the below code in a couple of neat little classes.
+If you're looking to calculate distance between multiple coordinates, or calculate a bounding box to find nearby coordinates in your database, it may make sense to [check it out](https://github.com/matthiasmullie/geo).

 # Coordinates and kilometres/miles

 You've always been told that Greenland is not as large as it is depicted on your average 2D map.
 It's about the size of Congo, but in a [2D projection](http://en.wikipedia.org/wiki/Mercator_projection), the earth's edges appear larger than they actually are.